Enable Intrusion Prevention and monitor network traffic for exploits using Detect

 ![]() |

-For an overview of the Intrusion Prevention module, see Block exploit attempts using Intrusion Prevention.
+For an overview of Intrusion Prevention, see Block exploit attempts using Intrusion Prevention.

 Enable Intrusion Prevention in Detect mode